discoverygarden/dgi_gsearch_extensions/README.md

 Returns a string that has been left-padded with the given number of zeroes on every delimited token starting with a digit.
 Bear in mind that as part of this process, the delimiters are removed from the final string.

+*N.B.* An empty string will be returned as an empty string.

 Variable|Description|Default
 --------|-----------|-------
 `$string`|The string to left-pad tokens for.|N/A